thierrypin/face-biometry/README.md

 This project contains no novelty in terms of computer vision techniques, but it integrates all the face biometry steps.

 - Face detection and alignment is performed by MTCNN, with a choice of implementation from Tensorflow or MXNet.
-It runs in real time on CPU or GPU.
+It runs in real time on both CPU and GPU.

 - Feature extraction is performed by ArcFace over Mobilenet on MXNet.
 The vector length is 128.